 $500 deposit for international calls

-- Ruby Receptionists: Grasshopper also maintains a network of live US-based receptionists waiting to handle calls and route them through your VoIP system.
-New uses even get a 35% discount on this service that is sure to wow your customers.
+- Ruby Receptionists: Grasshopper goes the extra mile by providing a network of live US-based receptionists who are ready to handle your calls and route them through your VoIP system.
+As a bonus, new users can enjoy a 35% discount on this service, leaving a lasting impression on your customers.

 4. GoToConnect (Jive)